GaProgMan/DotNet-New-Templates/Podcast/Show Notes/README.md

 # Podcast Templates - Show Notes

-These templates are used to quickly generate show notes for an episode of [The .NET Core Podcast](https://dotnetcore.show/).
+This templates is used to quickly generate show notes for an episode of [The .NET Core Podcast](https://dotnetcore.show/).

 ## Installation

 This template can be used to generate an almost empty show notes file for an episode of The .NET Core Podcast.

 To create a show notes file, you will need to install the template.
-Do so by running the following command from within the `Show Notes` directory:
+Do so by running the following command from within this directory:

 `dotnet new --install ./`